Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 is also in $I_{M}$. \end{remark}

-We will now construct an ideal for any point-line configuration, using Grassmann-Cayley algebra.
+We will now construct an ideal for any rank-three matroid, using Grassmann-Cayley algebra.

-\begin{definition} Given a point-line configuration $M$, the ideal $G_{M}$ is constructed as follows: \begin{itemize} \item Define the set $X_{0}$ as the polynomials generating the ideal $I_{\mathcal{C}(M)}$, i.e., the brackets corresponding to the $3$-circuits of $M$.
-For $j \geq 1$, recursively define the set $X_{j}$ as the polynomials obtained from those in $X_{j-1}$ by modifying some of their variables according to the procedure described in Remark~\ref{tñ}.
+\begin{definition} Given a rank-three matroid $M$, the ideal $G_{M}$ is constructed as follows: \begin{itemize} \item Define the set $X_{0}$ as the polynomials generating the ideal $I_{\mathcal{C}(M)}$, i.e., the brackets corresponding to the $3$-circuits of $M$.
+For $j \geq 1$, recursively define the set $X_{j}$ as the polynomials obtained from those in $X_{j-1}$ by modifying some of their variables, potentially leaving them unchanged, according to the procedure described in Remark~\ref{tñ}.
 Note that $X_{0} \subset X_{1} \subset \ldots$. \item For $j \geq 0$, define the ideal $I_{j}$ as the ideal generated by the polynomials in $X_{j}$.
 Note that $I_{0} \subset I_{1} \subset \ldots$.
 Since the polynomial ring is Noetherian, this chain of ideals stabilizes.
 We denote the stabilized ideal by $G_{M}$. \end{itemize} \end{definition} \begin{remark} If $P$ is a polynomial in $G_{M}$, then any polynomial obtained from $P$ by modifying some of its variables according to the procedure outlined in Remark~\ref{tñ} remains in $G_{M}$. \end{remark}

-The following proposition shows that the ideal $G_{M}$ is included in the ideal of the matroid variety.